codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Supported security categories

-Each issue reported by Security and risk management belongs to one of the following security categories:
+Each Codacy issue reported by Security and risk management belongs to one of the following security categories:

 <!--NOTE
     Currently, this category doesn't include any security issues